bvberkum/htcache/main.rst

 ~~~~~~~~~~~~~
 There is no separate configuration file, see Params.py and init.sh for
 option arguments to the program, and for their default settings.
 Other settings
-are given in the rewrite and rules files described above.
+are given in the rewrite and rules files described before.

 The programs options are divided in three parts, the first group affects
 the proxy server, which is the default action.